STADIUM GUIDES

 Accordingly, SSC Napoli lifted the city’s third Serie A title soon after in 2023, the biggest celebration since the Partenopei’s most successful period in history: two Scudetti with Careca and Maradona at the forefront.

-Once able to host over 90,000 spectators, the Maradona’s capacity has now been reduced to just north of 55,000.
-The venue of one of the semi-finals of the 1990 World Cup, the Maradona is situated in the suburb of Fuorigrotta, in Naples’ west.
-Built in 1959, the stadium is still relatively new by Italian’s football standards, but Napoli have long considered leaving the stadium for a new ground.
+Once able to host over 90,000 spectators, the Maradona’s capacity has been reduced to just north of 55,000.
+The venue of one of the semi-finals at the 1990 World Cup, the Maradona is situated in the suburb of Fuorigrotta, in Naples’ west.
+Built in 1959, the stadium is still relatively new by Italian football standards, but Napoli have long considered leaving for a new ground.
 The plans, however, have never developed into anything concrete.

 From Napoli Central Train Station